-36. Early Help and Supporting Children and their Families
+37. Early Help and Supporting Children and their Families

-Early Help and prevention is about how different agencies work together to help children, young people, and their families at any point in their lives to prevent or reduce difficulties.
+Early Help and prevention is about how different agencies work together to help children, young people and their families at any point in their lives to prevent or reduce difficulties.
 This means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.
 At our school, key staff members and DSLs can identify any children who may benefit from Early Help.
+We also provide a range of support services within schools, helping families with areas such as completion of forms, housing applications and food bank access.